 - Clash of the Titan Macros

-If the reader is interested in obtaining a copy, they can be found on Ebay by vintage retailers and private persons.
+If you are interested in obtaining a copy, they can be found on Ebay by vintage retailers and private persons.

 So get one if you can 😎